 There are some calligraphers out there that make glorious flourishes that go on for miles!

-- Phyllis Macaluso – Phyllis makes beautiful botanical flourishes, and seamlessly incorporates watercolor into her work!
+Phyllis Macaluso – Phyllis makes beautiful botanical flourishes and seamlessly incorporates watercolor into her work.

-- Schin Loong – You’ll be blown away by Schin’s organic, fluid flourishing style.
+Schin Loong – You’ll be blown away by Schin’s organic, fluid flourishing style.

 I have to admit that I’m not as savvy as I should be about the great flourishers out there, so I know I’m missing some.
 Other exceptional flourishers who come to mind include Jake Weidmann, Maureen Vickery, and Kathy Milici!
 Can you think of someone else?
 Please contribute their name and a link to their work in the comments section!

-Adding Flourish to Block Lettering
+Adding Flourishes to Block Lettering

 The last thing I want to leave you with is the idea that calligraphy flourishing can benefit any lettering!
 Take this Sans Serif block lettering, for instance: